jorendorff/talks/algebraic-data-types/adts.md

 that is, types that are either A or B or C, different possibilities that might include different kinds of fields.

-This concept is everywhere in programming-- it subsumes nullability, for starters-- and implementing something like it in Java or C# or C++ requires complicated classes and causes the type system to throw up its hands.
-`NullPointerException`s and undefined behavior naturally follow.

 ## Why do we care?